johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

   If more time is needed to implement this feature, the [KeyboardFocusableScrollersEnabled](/deployedge/microsoft-edge-policies#keyboardfocusablescrollersenabled) policy is available starting with Edge 128.

-- **Support non-special scheme URLs.** Previously, the URL parser didn't support non-special URLs.
-The parser parses non-special URLs as if they had an "opaque path," which isn't aligned with the URL Standard.
-Now, the URL parser parses non-special URLs correctly, following the URL Standard.
+- **Support non-special scheme URLs.** Previously, the URL parser didn't support nonspecial URLs.
+The parser parses nonspecial URLs as if they had an "opaque path," which isn't aligned with the URL Standard.
+Now, the URL parser parses nonspecial URLs correctly, following the URL Standard.

   See [bit.ly/url-non-special](https://docs.google.com/document/d/1LjxHl32fE4tCKugrK_PIso7mfXQVEeoD1wSnX2y0ZU8/edit?resourcekey=0-d1gP4X2sG7GPl9mlTeptIA#heading=h.voahsyj6c2dh) for more details.